anycoinsio/docs/src/developer/webhooks/events/deposit-expired.md

 - `inCoin`: An object containing details about the input coin.
 - `outCoin`: An object containing details about the output coin.
 - `inAddress`: The address to send the input coin to.
-- `inAmount`: The amount of `in` coins (tokens) user has sent.
-- `outAmount`: The amount of `out` coins (tokens) to deposit on merchant's account.
 - `state`: The current state of the deposit.
 - `merchantCustomerId`: ID of the customer on merchant's side.
 - `merchantDepositId`: ID of the deposit on merchant's side.
 - `createdAt`: Timestamp of when the deposit was created.
 - `stateChangedAt`: Timestamp of when the deposit state was last time changed.

-## Usage

-- Automatically update your system to reflect the received deposit.
-- Notify your customer service team or the customer directly regarding the successful deposit.
-- Keep accurate real-time records of all deposits.

 ---